anabeldorado/anabeldorado.github.io/index.md

 - Western
 - Drama

 tend to do worse.
 Now how does that compare to this clustering ?
-When looking at the difference of ratios between the non-stereotypical and the stereotypical movies, we obtain the next plot.
-If the difference is negative it means that there is a higher proportion of this movie genre in the stereotypical movies.
+Picture a pie for each cluster.
+Then imagine that the pies are not the same size.
+If the difference in Figure 13 is negative, it means that the genre makes up a bigger piece of the stereotypical pie than of the non-stereotypical pie.
+In technical terms, we normalized the genre counts in each cluster before subtracting.
 Inversely, if the difference is positive, it means that there is a higher proportion of this movie genre in the non-stereotypical movies.
-We thresholded the graph to only see movies that had a difference bigger than 0.01.
-We assumed that a smaller difference was too small to assume a real difference between the clusters.
+We did not show the genres with an absolute difference smaller than 0.01.

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/clustering_genre_barplot.html"></iframe>